 I attempt to keep up with changing technology as best I can.
 I enjoy posting to this blog, I’m active on Facebook, Instagram, Twitter and Pinterest.
-I’ve dabbled in StumbleUpon, peeked at Tumblr, and I’m just starting to experiment with SnapChat in my kitchen.
 But how many social media platforms can one person handle?
-The other day, I claimed my handle (see, I know the lingo) on Periscope.
-I had barely finished registering when I suddenly received a notification that I had a new follower.

 Some days it’s comforting to just stop, slow down, take a break and let the cyber world continue on its merry way without me.
 With a muffin.
 Not just any muffin.
-A familiar old favourite, like this blueberry-banana muffin.
+A familiar old favourite, like one of these Low-Fat Blueberry Banana Muffins.

 So just for today I’m going to let the online world go on without me, pour myself a cup of coffee, read a newspaper, ignore my Facebook feed, and have a good old familiar blueberry banana muffin.

 Blueberry Banana Muffins